Leikaab/apiconfig/.roo/rules-sr-code-python/CONTRIBUTING.md

 *   Comprehensive **unit tests** using `pytest` are required for all new or modified code.
 Place unit tests in the `tests/unit/` directory.
 *   **Integration tests** should be added in `tests/integration/` where applicable to test interactions between components.
+*   **Note:** All test, lint, and quality check execution and analysis must be delegated to the `test-runner-summarizer` mode.
+Do not attempt to run or analyze tests or quality checks directly.

 ## Quality Checks

 *   Pre-commit hooks and Continuous Integration (CI) checks are configured to automatically enforce standards.
 *   Contributions **must pass** all quality checks before they can be merged.
 See [/workspace/.roo/rules/quality_checks.md](/workspace/.roo/rules/quality_checks.md) for details.
+*   All quality check execution and reporting is handled by the `test-runner-summarizer` mode.

 ## Full Guidelines